 BUILDING A COMPREHENSIVE NETWORK OF DIVERSITY AND INCLUSION LEADERS ACROSS CAMPUS

 Cal Poly has invested in creating infrastructure, key roles and support across the university to advance diversity and inclusion work.

 - New tenure-track faculty members added through diversity cluster hires have a demonstrated commitment to diversity and inclusion in teaching, research, and/or service, and will support and enhance inclusive teaching strategies across the university.
 Seven new faculty members were hired in 2017 in the College of Liberal Arts.
-In addition, searches are underway for about 12 additional faculty members in various colleges.
+In 2019, 13 new faculty joined Cal Poly in five colleges thanks to a universitywide cluster hire.

 - In each of Cal Poly six colleges, associate deans focus on diversity and inclusion as part of their duties.